daniele77/cli/README.md

 ### Windows nmake

+Optionally set the environment variable ASIO or BOOST to provide the library path.
+Then, from a visual studio console, start `nmake` passing one of the `makefile.*.win` files.

-Set the environment variable BOOST.
-Then, from a visual studio console, use the command:
+E.g., from a visual studio console, use one of the following commands:

+    # only compile examples that do not require asio
+    nmake /f makefile.noasio.win
+    # compile examples using boost asio
+    set BOOST=<path of boost libraries>
+    nmake /f makefile.boostasio.win
+    # compile examples using standalone asio
+    set ASIO=<path of asio library>
-    nmake /f makefile.win
+    nmake /f makefile.standaloneasio.win

 ### Visual Studio solution